Parzival1918/Parzival1918/pages/pages-source/intro.md

 :gutter: 3

 :::{grid-item-card}
-:link: cv
+:link: about
 :link-type: doc
 :margin: 4 2 auto auto

-Curriculum 📝
+About me 📝
 ^^^

-Check my CV online!
+Read more about me
 :::

 :::{grid-item-card}